Parenting with Kindsight: Changing the narrative for Neurodivergent Parents

 Parenting is never easy.
 For those of us who are neurodivergent, parenting can magnify challenges like emotional dysregulation, sensory overload or struggles with attention, focus and managing everyday tasks.
 On top of that, you may feel social pressure to parent in ways that don’t ‘fit’ for you or how you brain naturally works or the values you hold on what works for your family.

-On top of that, parenting may ‘unearth’ previous experiences where we may have been misunderstood or masked our true selves.
-As we travel the parenting journey, we may connect with our own stories or previous expectations to ‘just get on with it’ or ‘try harder’.
+Parenting may ‘unearth’ previous experiences where we may have been misunderstood or masked our true selves.
+As we travel the parenting journey, we may connect with previous expectations to ‘just get on with it’ or ‘try harder’.
 That history and legacy can make us extra critical of ourselves, make it harder to ask for help or make helpful choices, particularly when we’re struggling.

 Kindsight offers a way forward.
 It encourages to pause and think.
 To reflect on your experience, and your connections with others